maxlutovinov/rate-limiter/README.md

 ## Structure

-The project have a layered system architecture that includes the following layers of functionality:
+The project has a layered system architecture that includes the following layers of functionality:

+- [Filter](src/main/java/app/ratelimiter/filter) filters access to specific endpoints by limiting the number of requests per period from a unique IP address.
 - [Controller](src/main/java/app/ratelimiter/controller) processes HTTP requests sent from the user interface and responds to the user.
-- [Service](src/main/java/app/ratelimiter/service) is responsible for the rate limiting of the requests from the controller.
+- [Service](src/main/java/app/ratelimiter/service) is responsible for the business logic of rate limiting.
 - [Model](src/main/java/app/ratelimiter/model) keeps the state of rate limiting.

 ## Technology stack